marcospoel/MendixRAG/README.md

 From this angle, you can consider an LLM a calculator for words.

 ## The pipeline
-1. Collcion of documents
+1. Collection of documents
+2. Keep a repository of the documents in the model
-2. Process the documents into smaller chunks
+3. Process the documents into smaller chunks
-3. Embedding, turning the text into e numerical representation
+4. Embedding, turning the text into e numerical representation
-4. Store the embeddings in a vector database
+5. Store the embeddings in a vector database
-5. Query
+6. Query
-6. Generate output using the LLM
+7. Generate output using the LLM

 ## Key terms